mspbannister/ud120-projects/final_project/P5_submission.md

 * Individuals are more likely to commit fraud if the (potential) financial rewards outweigh the risk of getting caught.
 Thus, I would expect to see POIs receiving relatively greater salary and/or bonus payments than non-POIs.
 * Similarly, POIs may have been rewarded with increased stock options, which would result in them having greater total stock values.
 We might also consider that individuals with greater stock positions to begin with would be interested in maximising the value of the company, potentially by colluding to artificially inflate the company’s profits, as was the case in the Enron scandal.

-I fit the original six features to a decision tree in scikit-learn (using default parameter values) and tested their performance using the ```'tester.py'``` script.
+I fit the original six features to a decision tree classifier in scikit-learn (using default parameter values) and tested their performance using the ```'tester.py'``` script.
 I then repeated the test with each of my new features, yielding the following results:

 ```
 Original features: Accuracy: 0.79664, Precision: 0.28836, Recall: 0.28850